ben-lerch/HGAP-3.0/README.md

 Contigs are computed in several stages.

-* Overlap information is used to construct a string graph
+* Overlap information is used to construct a string graph.
 * The string graph is reduced in complexity.
 * The string graph is used to construct a unitig graph.
 * The unitig graph is used to construct a contig graph.